OctoPrint/OctoPrint/docs/api/datamodel.rst

    * - ``travelArea``
      - 0..1
      - Object
-     - Information regarding the size of the travel area
+     - Information regarding the bounding box of all moves
    * - ``travelArea.maxX``
      - 0..1
      - Float